The Unbounce Marketing Team Reclaims Its Lunch Breaks with Wrike

 Along the way, the team implemented Basecamp to manage its growing workload.
 However, the marketers struggled with the platform, using it more as a task list rather than a project management tool.
 When Chelsea Scholz joined the team, she focused on streamlining the marketing team’s processes to make them more efficient.

-“As we grew, it became extremely clear that Basecamp wasn’t working,” says Chelsea, Unbounce’s Marketing Manager of Brand Promotion.
+“As we grew, it became extremely clear that Basecamp wasn’t working,” says Scholz, Unbounce’s Marketing Manager of Brand Promotion.
 “Everything was all over the place.
 There weren’t many processes or templates to help manage things that we did all the time, like putting together an e-book campaign.
 It couldn’t help us scale.”

-After a short, unsuccessful stint with agile-development tool Targetprocess, Chelsea embarked on finding the right project management solution for her team.
-“We narrowed our evaluation down to three tools, including Wrike and Asana, neither of which I’d used before,” recalls Chelsea.
+After a short, unsuccessful stint with agile-development tool Targetprocess, Scholz embarked on finding the right project management solution for her team.
+“We narrowed our evaluation down to three tools, including Wrike and Asana, neither of which I’d used before,” recalls Scholz.
 “I'd heard good things about Wrike from our friends at Hootsuite, as well as from people in our operations department who had experienced Wrike at previous companies.”

 The team ultimately chose Wrike, based largely on its flexibility.
 It provided the marketing team with easy-to-use organizational tools, while offering project managers and leadership the ability to view team activities in greater detail, as well as see the big picture.